 - Visual problems

-These are some common psychological side effects of withdrawal:
+These are some common psychological side effects of withdrawal.

 - Problems with memory and concentration

-Do benzodiazepines affect other medication?
+Do benzodiazepines affect other medications?

 - antipsychotic medication,